Professor and Director of the Humanties Research Centre

 Coventry CV4 7AL

 I teach the theory of the book, very broadly defined, and work on the history of reading from the eighteenth century to the present.
 At Warwick my courses include modules on literature and time, the eighteenth century, and contemporary fiction and media theory.
 I supervise students in all of these areas.
 My recent research has been into the history of reading as an activity that is both materially defined by the codex format, and politically tied up with the history of work and leisure.
 Reading and the Making of Time (JHU, 2018) explores these themes in the context of a group of eighteenth-century readers, largely women, and mostly professionals, who make and struggle for time for books in their lives.
-You can read a review of it here: The Book is a Time Machine or an extract of it here at LitHub
+You can read a review of it here: The Book is a Time Machine or here: LARB or an extract of it here at LitHub

 My new project, Paid Leaves: Literature, Work, and Time since 1970 explores the way different strands of twentieth-century theory have imagined the reorganization of the worker’s day and the time to be given to education.
 I am interested in particular in the work of Michel Serres, Jacques Rancière, Peter Weiss, Siegfried Kracauer, Hannah Arendt, and Raymond Williams and in recent fictions that engage with the realtionship between work, reading, and temporal experience.